grabowsp/CamSat_transcript_comps/metadata_management.md

 # Management of Metadata for Project

-## Get JGI sequencing info
+## Sample and JGI sequencing info
 * Tables are saved in this google Sheet
   * `https://docs.google.com/spreadsheets/d/1ARXuObWDpaJwKm2KNPXpso9qMpAfQFvml2cQ_G0fkIk/edit?usp=sharing`
+* Combined file with sample and library info:
+  * `/global/cscratch1/sd/grabowsp/CamSat_transcript/lib_and_samp_info.txt`
+* List of library names
+  * `/global/cscratch1/sd/grabowsp/CamSat_transcript/Cs_transcriptome_libs.txt`
 ### Steps
-* Manually inputted Experiment info from Chaofu's info sheet as "Sample Info"
+* Manually input Experiment info from Chaofu's info sheet as "Sample Info"
-* Processed the JGI Library Sequencing data using R
+* Process the JGI Library Sequencing data using R
-* Combined the Sample and Sequencing info into single table
+* Combine the Sample and Sequencing info into single table
   * need to upload this to NERSC
 ### Process files
 * In R